tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 ## 1. The problem with Software Engineering

-Many universities treat _software engineering_ as a course where they should give students some directly practically useful skills that future employers ask for.
-Although we believe that topics typically covered by computer science curriculum (such as algorithms, complexity analysis, logic, but also compilers or theories of human computer interaction) are important, we also recognize that most students will go work as software developers and companies hiring them will be very happy if students know some of the practices, tools and methodologies that they are using.
+Many universities treat _software engineering_ as a course where they should give students some directly practical useful skills that future employers will ask for.
+Although we believe that topics typically covered by the computer science curriculum (such as algorithms, complexity analysis, logic, but also compilers or theories of human computer interaction) are important, we also recognize that most students will go on to work as software developers and companies hiring them will be very happy if students know some of the practices, tools and methodologies that they are using.